Information Theory for Complex Systems Scientists: Information Dynamics

 It is well worth the effort to spend some time unpacking this equation, as it contains a number of important, but subtle interpretations. $TE(X\to Y)$ can be thought of as \textit{the amount of information we get about the next state of Y by knowing the past states of X above and beyond what we would get simply knowing the past state of Y}.
 Phrased differently: how much information does $X$'s past provide about $Y$'s future that is not also provided about $Y$'s past?

-Transfer entropy is probably the most widely used information dynamic in the study of complex systems, having been used in studies of biological networks of neurons, \cite{timme_multiplex_2014,ito_large-scale_2014,antonello_self-organization_2022,shimono_functional_2015,nigam_rich-club_2016,varley_information-processing_2023,}, cryptocurrencies \cite{dimpfl_group_2019,garcia-medina_network_2020,garcia-medina_transfer_2020,keskin_information-theoretic_2020}, precious metal economics \cite{luu_duc_huynh_effect_2020}, the interaction between social media sentiment and commodity prices \cite{keskin_information-theoretic_2020}, the directed relationship between atmospheric carbon dioxide levels and global warming \cite{stips_causal_2016}, climate models \cite{oh_time_2018,goodwell_temporal_2017,tongal_forecasting_2021} and more (for further citations, see \cite{bossomaier_introduction_2016}).
+Transfer entropy is probably the most widely used information dynamic in the study of complex systems, having been used in studies of biological networks of neurons, \cite{timme_multiplex_2014,ito_large-scale_2014,antonello_self-organization_2022,shimono_functional_2015,nigam_rich-club_2016,varley_information-processing_2023}, cryptocurrencies \cite{dimpfl_group_2019,garcia-medina_network_2020,garcia-medina_transfer_2020,keskin_information-theoretic_2020}, precious metal economics \cite{luu_duc_huynh_effect_2020}, the interaction between social media sentiment and commodity prices \cite{keskin_information-theoretic_2020}, the directed relationship between atmospheric carbon dioxide levels and global warming \cite{stips_causal_2016}, climate models \cite{oh_time_2018,goodwell_temporal_2017,tongal_forecasting_2021} and more (for further citations, see \cite{bossomaier_introduction_2016}).
 Transfer entropy's nonparametric nature makes it particularly suited to analysis of complex systems where non-linearities are known to play a significant role in the dynamics.

-Transfer entropy is a non-linear generalization of the well-known Granger Causality \cite{barnett_granger_2009,razak_quantifying_2014}.
+Transfer entropy is a non-parametric generalization of the well-known Granger Causality: in the case of Gaussian random variables, the Granger Causality and the transfer entropy are equivalent \cite{barnett_granger_2009,razak_quantifying_2014}.
 Here, ``causality" refers to the statistical, rather than epistemic, definition, and care should be taken to avoid confusing transfer entropy, which is a measure of effective connectivity, with true causality \cite{ay_information_2008,lizier_differentiating_2010,razak_quantifying_2014}.
 The question of how to extract causal relationships from data is a rich, and rapidly growing field known as \textit{causal inference} (for an excellent primer, see \cite{pearl_causal_2016}), which is (regrettably) beyond the scope of this introduction.